jsom1/jsom1.github.io/_walkthroughs/Blue.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_blue_srch.png)
 </div>

 Yes, the exploit is here.
-The description says it's for ms17-010...
+The description says it's for ms17-010, so it should work...
 Let's use it and look at the required options.

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_blue_exp.png)